Usage policies and legal¶

 The purpose for processing the personal data¶

-Data is processed and stored in accordance with our agreement to provide a HPC cluster service, in accordance with the usage agreement.
-The cluster may only be used to support Aalto (not personal) activities, and all usage metadata represents Aalto activities and is owned by Aalto University.
+Data is processed and stored in accordance with our agreement to provide a HPC cluster service including accounting and reporting, in accordance with the usage agreement.
+The cluster may only be used to support Aalto (not personal) activities, and all thus usage metadata represents Aalto activities and is owned by Aalto University.

 Types of data¶